Adult Retro Gaming Parties

 - Our projected BIG SCREEN Mario Kart set-up in the 80s Classroom.
 Great 4 player fun for kids young and old!

-- The latest in Virtual Reality gaming from PlayStation.
+The latest in Virtual Reality gaming from PlayStation.<- unavailable until further notice due to Covid-19

 The consumption of food and drink is restricted to the foyer area only.

-A £50 non-refundable deposit will be required at the time of booking with the remainder payable at the start of the event.
+A £100 non-refundable deposit will be required at the time of booking with the remainder payable at the start of the event at the latest.

 Please bear in mind we are a museum and we ask that all guests respect the displays and games at all times.
 Please also note that running is not permitted in the museum to ensure the safety of the collection and our guests.
 All invited guests must be informed of these requirements prior to or upon arrival.